CS-Swansea/induction-cookbook/README.md

 >There are several email lists used for communication within the CS department (see the [overview](http://cs.swansea.ac.uk/lists/)).
 In general, PhD students should be subscribed to [cs-postgrads](http://cos.swansea.ac.uk/mailman/listinfo/cs-postgrads) and RAs should be subscribed to [cs-research-staff](http://cos.swansea.ac.uk/mailman/listinfo/cs-research-staff).
 Follow these links to request to be added to the lists.

 #### Any other problems?
->If you have any technical problems, send an email to [cosit](cosit@swansea.ac.uk).
+>If you have any technical questions or problems, send an email to [cosit](cosit@swansea.ac.uk).
 For other types of problems, speak to your supervisor or line manager.
 If you have a problem with your supervisor or line manager, speak to the Head of Department.
 For other problems, contact [Student Support Services](student.support@swansea.ac.uk) or [Occupational Health](occupational-health@swansea.ac.uk).

 #### Campus Plan
 >See below for a map of Singleton Campus.
 The university website has [digital versions](http://www.swansea.ac.uk/the-university/location/campus/) of both the Singleton and Bay Campus maps.
 Computer Science will be relocating to Bay Campus from Autumn 2018.